 It was not all about ascending.
 We walked through the jungle, which was thick in patches.
-There were tall trees both the ways.
-Some of them didn’t survive and resting flat on soil.
+There were tall trees in both ways.
+Some of them didn’t survive and resting flat on the soil.
 There was no shortness of green trees.
 It was kind of wild.

 Then came the straight, almost vertical climb on granite stones.
 My lungs felt the absence of air.
-My hearts pumped faster.
+My heart pumped faster.

 This thought of dying in hunger or thirst instills more hunger and thirst.
 Suddenly, I saw a painted house and a restaurant.
 I thought I was hallucinating.
 Fortunately, Mert could also see that.
 We were so happy; we ordered the only available food from the menu – one for each of us.
 We were happy; we got a fresh life!

 We could not afford to spend much time there.
 We have to find a place to stay before the sunsets.
 Although there was no sun within our eyesight, the visibility was not bad.